corley/ng-startup-documentation/docs/03-modules.md

     └── app
         └── home
             ├── home.js       // controllers and services
-            ├── home.tpl.html //  a view for a ctrl defined in shopping.js
+            ├── home.tpl.html //  a view for a ctrl defined in home.js
-            ├── page.tpl.html //  another view for a ctrl defined in shopping.js
+            ├── page.tpl.html //  another view for a ctrl defined in home.js
             ├── home.less     //  styles for this module
             └── home.spec.js  //  tests for this module
 ```

-The following inforpgrahic shows better the structure of a module:
+The following infographic shows better the structure of a module:

 ![module](http://ngstartup.corleycloud.com/assets/images/ngstartup03.png)